 $ git pull

-Once the updates have been applied, it's time to check for pending database updates.
-(I usually visit the status report, but the little red circle should appear on the Admin bar -- on any page -- if database updates are necessary.
+Once the updates have been applied locally, it's time to check for pending database updates.
+(I usually visit the status report, but the little red dot should appear on the Admin bar -- on any page -- if database updates are necessary.

 Test, confirm core updates went smoothly